 - Provide new information about the latest developments in hemodialysis access and vascular malformations and tumors

-General Sessions are held in the Grand Ballroom East, Grand Ballroom West, and Trianon Ballroom on the 3rd floor of the New York Hilton Midtown.
+General Sessions will be held in the Grand Ballroom East, Grand Ballroom West, the Trianon Ballroom, and in other designated areas of the New York Hilton Midtown.

 The Cleveland Clinic Foundation Center for Continuing Education complies with the legal requirements of the Americans with Disability Act.
-If any participant of the VEITHsymposium requires special assistance, please send written request to VEITHsymposium by e-mail to firstname.lastname@example.org, or by fax to (845) 368-2324, at least one month prior to the activity.
+If any participant of the VEITHsymposium requires special assistance, please send written request to VEITHsymposium by e-mail to firstname.lastname@example.org at least one month prior to the activity.

 The information in this educational activity is provided for general medical education purposes only and is not meant to substitute for the independent medical judgment of a physician relative to diagnostic and treatment options of a specific patient's medical condition.
 The viewpoints expressed in this CME activity are those of the authors/faculty.
 They do not represent an endorsement by The Cleveland Clinic Foundation.
 In no event will The Cleveland Clinic Foundation be liable for any decision made or action taken in reliance upon the information provided through this CME activity.